SmithsonianWorkshops/metabarcoding/mothur_Monday_afternoon/mothur_tutorial.md

 echo = `date` job $JOB_NAME done
 ```

 The batchfile is where you put your commands, either one at a time or sequentially.
 You should practice running one command at a time at first, and then try stringing commands together once you complete them successfully alone.
+Take care to adjust the number of requested CPUs and amount of RAM to reflect the commands.

 Here is a list of the commands we will perform and what they do.
 For further explanation, see (https://mothur.org/wiki/MiSeq_SOP).
 Note that the following commands are specific to the 16S dataset - values will need to be adjusted for the 18S dataset.